Ecological forecasting: Temperature

 Forecasts of temperature, shown in the diagram at the right as colored dots, along the North Island of New Zealand in the austral summer of 2007.
 As per the temperature scale shown at the bottom, intertidal temperatures were forecast to exceed 30 °C at some locations on February 19; surveys later showed that these sites corresponded to large die-offs in burrowing sea urchins.

-Terrestrial Carbon Cycle
+Terrestrial carbon cycle

 Forecasts of terrestrial carbon flux have been used to inform earth system models (ESMs).
 Some approaches use measurements from eddy covariance towers to predict carbon pools.
-In a 2015 paper, researchers found that carbon content in terrestrial ecosystems tend to converge to an equilibrium, and the rate of approach to equilibrium is intrinsically predictable.
+In a 2015 paper, researchers found that carbon content in terrestrial ecosystems tends to converge to an equilibrium, and the rate of approach to equilibrium is intrinsically predictable.